2022 Ischia landslide: Background

 This was the second natural disaster in Italy in the fall of 2022, after eleven people were killed by flash floods in the central region of Marche in September after torrential rains due to Storm Ana.
 The area has also seen disasters in the past, with an earthquake in 2017 and seventy-two landslides were registered between 2018 and 2021.

 On the Island there is a known problem of illegally built buildings, which have been blamed for exacerbating the damages of natural disasters.

 Local administrators have disputed this thesis, highlighting instead the lack of care of the land by the competent authorities.

 Based on the statistics published by the Italian environmentalist association Legambiente in its report "Ecomafie 2017", on the island there were 600 buildings with an active demolition order and the citizens of the Island have issued more than 27'000 Tax amnesty requests related to illegally built or renovated buildings ("condono edilizio").

 Landslide

 More than 209 more evacuated from the area where the landslide occurred.
 The torrential rain damaged cars, buildings, and roads.
-Over seventy firefighters are currently on the island searching and recusing multiple civilians.
+Over seventy firefighters contributed to the search and rescue of civilians on the island.
 Many worked by hand or with shovels as excavators could not be brought in immediately.
 Electricity had been cut off in the area and about 30 families were stuck in their homes in Lacco Ameno.